History of Iran

-In the 1940s there were hopes that Iran could become a constitutional monarchy, but a 1953 coup aided by U.S. and U.K. removed the elected prime minister, and Iran was ruled as an autocracy under the Shah with American support from that time until the revolution.
-The Iranian monarchy lasted until the Islamic Revolution in 1979, when the country was officially declared an Islamic republic.
+In the 1940s, there were hopes Iran could become a constitutional monarchy, but a 1953 coup aided by the US and UK removed the elected prime minister, and Iran was ruled as an autocracy under the Shah with American support.
+The monarchy lasted until the Iranian Revolution in 1979, when the country was declared an Islamic republic.
 Since then, it has experienced significant political, social, and economic changes.
-The establishment of an Islamic republic led to a major restructuring of the country's political system.
-Iran's foreign relations have been shaped by regional conflicts, beginning with the Iran–Iraq War and persisting through many Arab countries; ongoing tensions with Israel, the United States, and the Western world; and the Iranian nuclear program, which has been a point of contention in international diplomacy.
+The establishment of an Islamic republic led to a restructuring of the country's political system.
+Iran's foreign relations have been shaped by regional conflicts, beginning with the Iran–Iraq War and persisting through many Arab countries; ongoing tensions with Israel, the US, and the Western world; and the Iranian nuclear program, which has been contentious in international diplomacy.
 Despite international sanctions and internal challenges, Iran remains a key player in regional and global geopolitics.

 Prehistory

 Paleolithic

 The earliest archaeological artifacts in Iran were found in the Kashafrud and Ganj Par sites that are thought to date back to 100,000 years ago in the Middle Paleolithic.
 Mousterian stone tools made by Neanderthals have also been found.
-There are more cultural remains of Neanderthals dating back to the Middle Paleolithic period, which mainly have been found in the Zagros region and fewer in central Iran at sites such as Kobeh, Kunji, Bisitun Cave, Tamtama, Warwasi, and Yafteh Cave.
+There are more cultural remains of Neanderthals dating back to the Middle Paleolithic period, which mainly have been found in the Zagros region (and fewer in central Iran) at sites such as Kobeh, Kunji, Bisitun Cave, Tamtama, Warwasi, and Yafteh Cave.
 In 1949, a Neanderthal radius was discovered by Carleton S. Coon in Bisitun Cave.
 Evidence for Upper Paleolithic and Epipaleolithic periods are known mainly from the Zagros Mountains in the caves of Kermanshah and Khorramabad and a few number of sites in Piranshahr, Alborz and Central Iran.
 During this time, people began creating rock art in Iran.

 Neolithic to Chalcolithic

 Early agricultural communities such as Chogha Golan in the 11th millennium BC along with settlements such as Chogha Bonut (the earliest village in Elam) in the 9th millennium BC began to flourish in and around the Zagros Mountains.
 Around about the same time, the earliest-known clay vessels and modelled human and animal terracotta figurines were produced at Ganj Dareh.
-There are 10,000-year-old human and animal figurines from Tepe Sarab in Kermanshah Province among many other ancient artefacts.
+There are 10,000-year-old human and animal figurines from Tepe Sarab in Kermanshah province among many other ancient artefacts.

 The south-western part of Iran was part of the Fertile Crescent where most of humanity's first major crops were grown, in villages such as Susa (where a settlement was first founded possibly as early as 4395 BC) and settlements such as Chogha Mish, dating back to 6800 BC; there are 7,000-year-old jars of wine excavated in the Zagros Mountains (now on display at the University of Pennsylvania) and ruins of 7,000-year-old settlements such as Tepe Sialk are further testament to that.
 The two main Neolithic Iranian settlements were Ganj Dareh and the hypothetical Zayandeh River Culture.